Dutch coronavirus curfew shot down by court in blow to government

 The court said the verdict did not automatically mean the curfew would end, as that was for the government to decide.

-But police would abide to the ruling, the police trade union told ANP, adding it raised questions over the validity of the almost 15,000 curfew fines handed in the past two weeks.
+But police would abide by the ruling, the police trade union told ANP, adding it raised questions over the validity of the almost 15,000 curfew fines handed in the past two weeks.

 The curfew, the first in the Netherlands since World War Two, sparked several days of riots by anti-lockdown protesters when it was introduced on Jan.
 23.